Zhenjo/FACTORY-I-O/README.md

 The most common scenario is to use Factory I/O as a PLC training platform since PLC are the most common controllers found in industrial applications.
 However, it can also be used with microcontrollers, SoftPLC, Modbus, among many other technologies.

 **https://docs.factoryio.com/**

+# TIA PORTAL
+[Totally Integrated Automation] Siemens' engineering platform that offers a complete automation solution package for an optimized solution in machinery engineering and manufacturing processes.